Completion & Final Refit

 Disabling Completion

-Set completion.enable = false in DetectConfig or use --no-complete in the CLI to skip completion entirely.
+Set advanced.completion.enable = false in DetectConfig or use --no-complete in the CLI to skip completion entirely.
 This is useful when:

 - You only want high-confidence initial detections